febinfathimas/Assignment2/README.md

 # Assignment2
- Creating a 4 page website
+ Creating a 4 page website for Vecta Corp
+ Module 2 Assignment 2